Snowy Explorations in Saratoga County, NY: Find the Best Trails for Snowmobiling

 By using the NYSSA's Snowmobile Webmap, you'll see the locations of several parking areas around the outside of the trail network: Lake Desolation Road near Tinney's, the Spruce Mountain Parking Area in Corinth, Lake Desolation State Forest's designated parking lots, and others.
 These would all be good starting points for your trip, but make sure you're aware of the latest trail notices and closures for the different sections.

-For the early risers, consider getting breakfast at the Four Corners Diner in Edinburg or the Village Cafe & Tavern in Corinth.
-Later on in the day, some local dining options popular among snowmobilers include Captain Nauti's Sunset Grill, Sport Island Pub, and Lanzi's on the Lake.
+For the early risers, consider getting breakfast at the Four Corners Diner in Edinburg.
+Later on in the day, some local dining options popular among snowmobilers include Sport Island Pub and Restaurant and Lanzi's on the Lake (Temp.
+Closed).

 Go on a Fun-Filled Adventure in Northern/Eastern Saratoga County

-There are a few places on the route where you can begin your ride.
-Glad Rags Saloon in Porter Corners and McGregor Pub in Gansevoort are both by the trail and offer food and parking.
+There are a few places on the route where you can begin your ride, but McGregor Pub in Gansevoort is one spot by the trail that offers food and parking.
 Farther down the route in Schuylerville, you can park and unload at Hudson Crossing Park for free.
 However, riders are asked to park their trailers at the Canal Corporation lot near the Mohawk Maiden Cruises docking area.

 All around Saratoga County, NY, snowmobile adventures await for those who are ready to get out and explore.
 This winter, see for yourself why so many people love snowmobiling in the region!